 He added: “I don’t want the whole tree chopped down, just one big branch that comes 15ft to 20ft out the side.”

-East Durham Homes said an estate officer visited the property on May 25, the same day Mr Bewick contacted them.A spokesman said they reported it to Durham County Council’s Horticultural Team.
-Jimmy Bennett, Durham County Council’s clean and green manager, added: “We were contacted by Mr Bewick about the tree and advised him that it is on land owned and maintained by the County Durham Housing Group.
+Jimmy Bennett, Durham County Council’s clean and green manager, said: “We were contacted by Mr Bewick about the tree and advised him that it is on land owned and maintained by the County Durham Housing Group.

 “We were later asked by the housing group to prune the tree on its behalf.
 We will be doing so as soon as possible.”